 It is usually around March that the longing hits me and I need to get to the ocean.
 So I start to give subtle hints, and then I resort to begging Art to take me to the beach…any beach!
 I have stood on the sandy beaches of the Bahamas, Aruba, the South of France, Spain, Bermuda, Hawaii, California and South Carolina.
 But, as far back as I can remember, in my heart and mind is a place I have longed for that I had yet to find in all these beautiful places I have been.
 It was a scene imprinted upon my heart but not seen with my human eyes until March of 2011.

 This is the description of the place I have seen only in my heart.
 It is an undisturbed beach, in its natural- God-created beauty.
-The beach is as white as pure snow, and the water is aqua blue, my favorite color.
+The beach is as white as pure snow, and the water is aqua blue - my favorite color.
 Palms and coconut trees line the white sand and offer shade from the heat of the sun.
 The ground-cover that boarder the sand, is a mixture of green and vibrant colors of wild flowers.
 The smell of the sea, sand and floral mixed with the wind is intoxicating.

 It was that time of year when I began to long for the place in my heart.
 It was my second trip to Corn Island Nicaragua and this trip was extra special because Art was with me.
 I got to hear Him speak and testify to the resurrection power of God in his life and our marriage.
 I had prayed and asked the Lord for laughter, unity of our team of missionaries, and for the Lord to use us to share the gospel with these people whom I had already come to know and love.
 The Lord answered my every request-including laughter.
 It involved our team walking to Ebenezer Baptist Church along the sea-side road, I was sun burned and so I was trying to shield my burned face with an umbrella.
 I was wearing a dress and my arms were full when the wind started to really kick up.
 It was a scene out of “I love Lucy”!
 The wind was really blowing and so was my dress.
 With my one free hand, I was trying to hold my dress down, and with the other hand I was holding the umbrella, as the wind was turning it inside out and in every direction.
 All the while I was being drug all over the place crying I was laughing so hard.
 This was the entertainment for our team and all the little school children passing the “Crazy gringo”!
 Children’s laughter is priceless!